 Prioritize projects that need to be done first (like gifts that must be shipped or decorations you want to put up).
 Next priority goes to projects that you absolutely, definitely want to complete this year.
 Remember to build a little breathing room into your calendar in case things take longer than expected.
 (And if they don't, you can feel all fancy for being ahead of schedule!)

-Finally, you're ready to start stitching — the fun part is here!
+Finally, the fun part is here!
 Remember that intention you set?
 This is the time to dust it off and recall all the ways that holiday making makes you (and those around you) feel great.
 Trust your project bags to keep you organized and your calendar to keep you on track.
 And yes, you will need to adjust along the way, and some stuff probably won't get made.
 When that happens, go easy on yourself.
 Isn't that the ultimate holiday gift?